matthew-healy/.system/README.md

 - `overlays` can be used to provide additional or overriden packages on top of Nixpkgs.
 Ideally this isn't too necessary as each likely requires some degree of maintenance.

-Currently `roles` decide the hostname.
-It probably makes more sense for a `machine` to set the hostname, while a `role` is named in a more domain-specific way.